 ST JAMES LUNCH CLUB

 I joined some of Stonesfield residents at the St James lunch which not only provides an excellent lunch but has speakers and games to help keep them occupied during their visit.
-This is organised by volunteers however funds are needed so I was delighted to be able to use some of my Priority fund on this good project.
+This is organised by volunteers however funds are needed so I was delighted to be able to use some of my Priority Fund on this good project.

 I have used the Priority fund across the division these are some of the projects I have helped. the Our Bus community bus, Tackley school library, Middle Barton CCTV, Woodstock WW1 commemoration. there is still funding available please contact me if you have a project in mind.